akshaybahadur21/Digit-Recognizer/readme.md

-## Digit Recognition using Softmax Regression Regression
+## Digit Recognition using Softmax Regression
-This code helps you classify malignant and benign tumors using Logistic Regression
+This code helps you classify different digits using softmax regression.

 ### Code Requirements